mindsandthings/Obsidian_Repo/1. Projects/i - x477 indexing course/Module 8/Indexing project 3 notes - Green.md

 -   Completeness and comprehensiveness of main headings
 -   Multiple access points for the same term
 -   Cross-references to move users around the index

+"What is this about?"
+"If I looked up that term in an index, would I be pleased to find this information?"

 #### Main Heading Issues